http4k/http4k/src/docs/guide/tutorials/going_native_with_graal_on_aws_lambda/index.md

 ```

 #### Congratulations!
-You have successfully deployed and invoked a Native http4k Lambda to AWS!
+You have successfully compiled an http4k application with GraalVM, then deployed and invoked it as a Lambda in AWS!

 [Your first http4k app]: /guide/tutorials/your_first_http4k_app
 [Serverless http4k with AWS Lambda]: /guide/tutorials/serverless_http4k_with_aws_lambda